elukuro/goheru-markdown-blog-react/src/article/22-hoisting-javascript.md

 var yourName;
 ```

-What really happen here is during compile phase javascript will put the variables declaration into memory, similar like moving your variable declaration to the top of the code like this, therefore your code are working
+What really happen here is during compile phase, javascript will put the variables declaration into memory, similar like moving your variable declaration to the top of code like this:

 ```
 var yourName;